Battle of Berlin: Encirclement of Berlin

 The command of the German V Corps, trapped with the 9th Army north of Forst, passed from the 4th Panzer Army to the 9th Army.
 The corps was still holding on to the Berlin-Cottbus highway front line.
 Field Marshal Ferdinand Schörner's Army Group Centre launched a counter-offensive aimed at breaking through to Berlin from the south and entering (the Battle of Bautzen) in the 1st Ukrainian Front region, engaging the 2nd Polish Army and elements of the Red Army's 52nd Army and 5th Guards Army.
 When the old southern flank of the 4th Panzer Army had some local successes counter-attacking north against the 1st Ukrainian Front, Hitler unrealistically ordered the 9th Army to hold Cottbus and set up a front facing west.
 Next, they were to attack the Soviet columns advancing north to form a pincer that would meet the 4th Panzer Army coming from the south and envelop the 1st Ukrainian Front before destroying it.
 They were to anticipate a southward attack by the 3rd Panzer Army and be ready to be the southern arm of a pincer attack that would envelop 1st Belorussian Front, which would be destroyed by SS-General Felix Steiner's Army Detachment advancing from north of Berlin.
 Later in the day, when Steiner explained that he did not have the divisions to achieve this, Heinrici made it clear to Hitler's staff that unless the 9th Army retreated immediately, it would be enveloped by the Soviets.
-He stressed that it was already too late for it to move north-west to Berlin and would have to retreat west.
+He stressed that it was already too late for it to move northwest to Berlin and would have to retreat west.
 Heinrici went on to say that if Hitler did not allow it to move west, he would ask to be relieved of his command.